-Are you ready to step up and take the Hall of Fame Challenge?
+Are you ready to step up to the tee and take the Hall of Fame Challenge?

 The Class of 2012 – Peter Alliss, Dan Jenkins, Sandy Lyle, Phil Mickelson and Hollis Stacy – was so popular that a new gallery was created to keep their items on display.

 This completely new gallery puts the spotlight on golf’s team competitions: Presidents Cup, Ryder Cup and Solheim Cup

 Want to play the Old Course at St. Andrews?
 Firestone Country Club?
 The Plantation Course at Kapalua?